mattischrome/console-blog/content/posts/album-digest-august-2016/index.md

 - United Vibrations
 - Sixteen
 title: Album Digest, August 2016
-heroImage: ../../assets/images/defaultHero.jpg
-description: As I mentioned in yesterday's post, I allowed Spotify to pick some new albums for me this month.
-It
 ---
 As I mentioned in yesterday's post, I allowed Spotify to pick some new albums for me this month.
 It chose some noodly ambient techno, a captivating slice of World Jazz, a moody gothic hallucination, and a concept album about humans being rescued by aliens.
 All in all a pretty good job!
 Here is the list: